vector-of-bool/bpt/docs/err/index.rst

 ########################

-This page enumerates the possible errors that you may encounter while using BPT, either from user error or environmental issues.
+This page enumerates the possible errors that you may encounter while using
+|bpt|, either from user error or environmental issues.

 .. note::
-    BPT will automatically emit links to the relevant error document when it occurs.
+    |bpt| will automatically emit links to the relevant error document when it
+    occurs.

 Errors